 Conventions for number and time formats

 In many interpretation and formatting functions it is possible to set the format for numbers and dates by using a format code.
-This topic describes the conventions used to format a number, date, time, or time stamp.
-These conventions apply both to script and chart functions.
+This topic describes the formats for the number, date, time, and timestamp functions.
+These formats apply both to script and chart functions.

 To denote a specific number of digits, use the symbol "0" for each digit.